Skip to main content

 Fioricet is best for tension-type headaches, which are different from migraines.

 Tension-type headaches, which are also known as “muscle-contraction headaches,” usually feel like a steady tightness on both sides of the head.
-They don’t cause nausea or vomiting and don’t get worse with movement.
+They don’t cause nausea or vomiting.
 Unlike migraines, tension-type headaches usually don’t get worse with bright lights or loud sounds.

-For migraines, safer and more effective medications are available (see next section).
+There are other medications available for migraines that are safer and work better.
 If nothing else works for you, Fioricet can be a back-up option.

 Regardless of why you’re taking it, Fioricet should only be used occasionally.